pultar/icc-2023/session-2/code/icctools/README.md

 # icctools

-This package provides functions to easily set up QM calculations
+This package is part of the course `Introduction to Computational Chemistry` taught at ETH Zurich in 2023.
+The package provides functions to easily set up QM calculations.

 # Installation